 Welcome to the MIT Mathematics Department!

-As the current interim department head, I join with my colleagues in welcoming you to one of the top-ranked mathematics departments in the U.S.— a world center in Pure and Applied Mathematics.
+As department head, I join with my colleagues in welcoming you to one of the top-ranked mathematics departments in the U.S.— a world center in Pure and Applied Mathematics.
 The broad range of mathematical disciplines we cover include algebra, geometry and topology, number theory, analysis, probability theory, combinatorics, physical applied mathematics, computational sciences, computational biology, and theoretical computer science.
-Our department currently appoints approximately 50 faculty, 60 postdocs instructors, and 25 visiting scholars and research affiliates.
+Our department currently appoints approximately 50 faculty, 35 postdocs and instructors, and 30 visiting scholars and research affiliates.
 Our faculty have earned many awards, including the Abel Prize, National Medal of Science, Simons Investigator award, Packard Fellowship, Steele Prize, and Veblen Prize, to name a few.

-I invite you to explore our website, where you will find the latest news, upcoming events, listings of weekly seminars, information about our annual Simons lectures whose next edition will be given in Spring 2018 by Sylvia Serfaty and Stephen Boyd, etc. It features sections on our programs for graduates, undergraduates, and various outreach programs for high school students and under-represented minorities.
-You’ll find also a section on MIT women in mathematics, and our commitment and efforts on diversity.
-You can also find there back issues of our newsletter, Integral.
+I invite you to explore our web site, where you will find the latest news, upcoming events, listings of weekly seminars, and information about our annual Simons lectures.
+Our site features sections on our programs for graduate students, undergraduates, and various outreach programs for high school students and under-represented minorities.
+You'll see links to Women in Mathematics and Diversity.
+You can also read back issues of our newsletter, Integral.